pwhipp/pro_angularjs/README.md

 ## 6.11 thoughts
 Implementing the page handling locally is very wrong.
 The page elements should be pulled in via AJAX for each page.

+## 7.12 thoughts
+Partials have become views which I guess are a partial in the general sense.
+I've kept them in the partials folder for now.